 route to do the generation that takes as input the template file and the data to be used for the generation.

-The API outputs the generated file.
+The API outputs the generated file as docx, pptx or xlsx.

 This example requires you to have input.docx, data.json and it exports output.docx